sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * Every kube-managed feature should have an entry in CONFIG-DB, FEATURE table.
    * Any utility that requires the list of all features would refer to this FEATURE table in CONFIG-DB.

+ A couple of proposals are listed below.
+The pick & implementation of the proposal is outside this doc.

  ## Proposal - 1:
    *  The kubernetes master manages manifests.
 With a distributed system of multiple masters sharing the same set of manifests, there is likely a single input source for the manifests.
 The same source could be extended to provide service-file-packages too.